liscinskymartin/myProjects/dataModelExplorer/readme.md

 #typescript #knockoutjs

 ## Problem
-User is not able see global overview of mobile project customization, especially settings of entities.
-It is hard and time-consuming to identify problems of the customization.
-The goal is to have tool which will provide overview of used entities.
-In addition, it would be nice to provide graphical visualization of relations between entities.
+Users are unable to see a global overview of mobile project customization, especially the settings of entities.
+It is challenging and time-consuming to identify problems with the customization.
+The goal is to have a tool that will provide an overview of used entities.
+Additionally, it would be nice to provide a graphical visualization of relations between entities.

 ## Solution
-Data Model Explorer offers overview of the entities used in your app project.
+The Data Model Explorer offers an overview of the entities used in your app project.
 At a glance, you can identify large tables with many columns and review their conflict resolution or synchronization strategies.

 ![editor](editor.png)